Do you love the warmth of a wood stove?

 Now, I know I talked a lot about creating a sturdy hearth on the budget that you may have.
 To give your barrel a little more stability, you are also going to add legs to support it on that hearth.

-So you’ll want to pull the legs from the kit and place them evenly on what is going to be the bottom side of the barrel.
+You’ll pull the legs from the kit and place them evenly on what is going to be the bottom side of the barrel.

 Again, you’ll need a drill with the proper size bit to secure the legs to the barrel.